kubernetes/enhancements/keps/sig-cloud-provider/5237-watch-based-route-controller-reconciliation/README.md

 ##### e2e tests

-- None, this feature is consumed by cloud provider repositories for the final binary so it will not be used in e2e tests in K/K.
+- None, this feature is consumed by repositories of CCM maintainers for the final binary so it will not be used in e2e tests in K/K.

 ### Graduation Criteria